Dangles91/Godot.Community.ControlBinding/README.md

 ```
 </details>

 ### Formatters
 A binding can be declared with an optional formatter to format the value between your control and the target property or implement custom type conversion.
 Formatters can also be used to modify list items properties by returning a `ListItem` object.

+Formatter also have access to the target property value.
+In the example below, the `v` parameter is the value from the source property and `p` is the value of the target property.

 <details>
 <summary>details</summary>